Somebody's Me: Song information

 Iglesias debuted the song on the season finale of Extreme Makeover: Home Edition.
 He also sang the song during his "For the Fans" tour of club venues which previewed songs from his then upcoming album.
 The song proved to be a hit with fans.
 Originally the song was not to be the second single from Insomniac.
 Prior to the decision to release it "Push" was planned as the second single, several articles about the album cited it as the second single and was confirmed by Iglesias in several interviews.
 The first signs that "Somebody's Me" would be chosen instead came during an appearance by Iglesias on MTV's Total Request Live.
 The singer stated that either "Push" or "Somebody's Me" would be the next single for the US and that he and his management would be looking throughout the Internet to choose which would be the better choice.
 During a phone interview with KRQQ in Tucson, Arizona Iglesias stated that "Somebody's Me" would be the second US single from Insomniac.
 Iglesias embarked on a radio tour of twentytwo radio stations throughout North America focusing mostly on CHR stations but also stopping by some AC stations to promote the single.
 The song did not fare well on CHR missing the Billboard Hot 100 though after a while did much better on AC radio where it went Top Twenty.
 Iglesias promoted the song on a number on television shows such as So You Think You Can Dance, Regis & Kelly, Mike & Juliet and made his first soap opera debut performing the song on The Young and the Restless.
 The song was also featured during Iglesias's guest appearance on How I Met Your Mother.
 In July 2007, Iglesias appeared on Canadian Idol in Toronto, Ontario, Canada.
 His first appearance on the show was to coach the Top Eight contestants followed by his second appearance to perform "Somebody's Me" from Insomniac and his 2000 #1 hit, "Be With You".
 His performance was enthusiastically received by both the audience and judges who all gave Iglesias a standing ovation.
 The song was released in Europe as the third single from Insomniac releasing the song to radio and music television stations.
-The single have received strong airplay on many countries, like in Finland, Liethuania, due of success of previous single, "Tired of Being Sorry".
+The single received strong airplay in many countries such as Finland and Lithuania, due to the success of the previous single, "Tired of Being Sorry".